-Likewise, present results also support those of Abo El-Fadl, (2020), who demonstrated that prior to program implementation, the overall score of over half of nurses' practice was significant insufficient.
-High statistically variations existed in the practice of the nurses under study before, during, and three months after the program's implementation with relation to extravasation management and preventive techniques.
-Too, this outcome was consistent with that of Dawood et al. (2017), who noted a improvement notable in nursing staff performance with regard to managing and preventing chemotherapy problems.
+Likewise, present results also support those of Abo El-Fadl, (2020), who demonstrated that prior to program implementation, the overall score of over half of nurses' practice was statistically insufficient.
+High significant variations existed in the practice of the nurses under study before, during, and three months after the program's implementation with relation to extravasation management and preventive techniques.
+Too, this outcome was consistent with that of Dawood et al. (2017), who noted a notable improvement in nursing staff performance with regard to managing and preventing chemotherapy problems.